Why Writing Makes You Learn More

 And after a week, we forget 90%.

-Plotted on a graph, this is how the forgetting curve looks:
+Plotted on a chart, the forgetting curve looks like this:

 In short: we lose information immediately after learning it.
 Unless we revisit that information over time.